lightly-ai/labelformat/README.md

 An open-source tool to seamlessly convert between popular computer vision label formats.

+**Why Labelformat**

-**Why Labelformat:** Popular label formats are sparsely documented and store different information.
+Popular label formats are sparsely documented and store different information.
 Understanding them and dealing with the differences is tedious and time-consuming.
 Labelformat aims to solve this pain.